-‘I’m re-imagining our universe — entangled in the void of spacetime.’
+‘I’m re-imagining nature — entangled in the void of spacetime.’

 My curved canvases are a way of initiating events.
 Distributing distinct expressions and reciprocal marks to the surface geometry, from all sides and angles, in ways that cannot be achieved on the flat picture plane – yet the results of the work are always presented in the flat form.
 A metaphor for how we observe.

 Since 2004, I’ve been evolving this aesthetic thought.
 A style of abstraction that is deeply rooted in the present context of a multi-dimensional universe and the way nature itself could be.

 I find it a worthwhile challenge trying to imagine a new kind of abstraction, beyond what has already been done.
 For me Membrane Art is an open door to endless possibilities.
 Heavily dependent upon the geometric surfaces (nature) which underpins it – yet, in the end, you never truly know what you’re going to be looking at until you unroll it.